-The Company maintains for its employees a partially self-funded health insurance plan.
-The Company maintains stop-loss insurance through an insurance company with a \$150 per person deductible and aggregate claims limit above a predetermined threshold.
+The Company maintains for its outfitters a partially self-funded health insurance plan.
+The Company maintains stoploss insurance through an insurance company with a \$200 per person deductible and aggregate claims limit above a predetermined threshold.
 The Company intends to maintain this plan indefinitely.
 However, the plan may be terminated, modified, suspended, or discontinued at any time for any reason specified by the Company.

 The Company has established reserve amounts based upon claims history and estimates of claims that have been incurred but not reported ("IBNR") for this plan.
-As of February 3, 2024, and January 28, 2023, the Company estimated the IBNR for this plan to be \$1,357 and \$1,603, respectively.
+As of February 1, 2025, and February 3, 2024, the Company estimated the IBNR for this plan to be \$1,613 and \$1,357, respectively.
 Actual claims may differ from the estimate and such difference could be significant.
 These reserves are included in accrued expenses in the accompanying consolidated balance sheets.